Red Devils Blog

 On 28 October 2024, Manchester United announced that ten Hag had been dismissed as manager.
 The decision, while not entirely surprising given the poor results, marked the end of ten Hag’s tumultuous two-and-a-half-year tenure at Old Trafford.
 Manchester United had already been monitoring several candidates, and this time they moved decisively for Amorim.
 On 1 November 2024, United announced that they had appointed Amorim as their first head coach on a contract running until 2027.
 Critically, Amorim was given the title of “head coach” rather than “manager”, signalling a shift in the club’s approach to footballing operations, with greater control being vested in the Director of Football and Technical Director.

 Behind the scenes, Amorim had been reluctant to join United mid-season.
 United’s football hierarchy, however, made it clear to Amorim that this was a one time offer, and eventually convinced him to take the job.
+Coming in this season would give him a head-start, it would be a freebie.
 Sporting CP had been on a great run, including a win in the Champions League over Manchester City.

 Amorim’s arrival at Old Trafford was met with optimism from United fans, despite the disappointment at yet another change.
 The Portuguese coach brought with him a reputation his unwavering commitment to his preferred 3-4-3 formation, and a track record of developing young players.
 His success at Sporting CP, where he had won two Primeira Liga titles and transformed the club’s fortunes, suggested that he could be the man to finally restore Manchester United to their former glory.